johnpuddephatt/turveyworld/src/work/below-the-salt.md

 You can see the film now on the video page of this site

 Photo credit *Catherine Bertola, Sad Bones (Brook Street), 2017, burnt book page, 330x 360mm unframed*

+Gerry and Catherine are planning another collaboration for later this year.